cornyhorse/forklift/docs/aws/S3_GITHUB_ACTIONS_SETUP.md

 ### Step 1: Configure Repository Secrets

-You need to add the following secrets to your GitHub repository:
+Add the following secrets to the GitHub repository:

-1. Go to your repository on GitHub
+1. Go to the repository on GitHub
 2. Click on **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret** for each of the following: